JulienAssouline/data-studios-projects/docs/Friends/index.md

 Ross and Rachel especially.
 While characters such as Joey and Phoebe certainly played a pivotal part in the show.
 Their story lines rarely drove the show.
 Those two characters in particular were more two dimentional than the othe four.

-Usually, the final cliff hanger of the seasons had to do with some drama between Ross and Rachel.
-Or it involved some big romantic moment between Monica and Chandler.
+Usually, the final cliff hanger of the season had to do with some drama between Ross and Rachel.
+Or, it involved some big romantic moment between Monica and Chandler.

-But, we can also see, if some characters gained or lost dialogue or some importance in the show.
+We can also see, if some characters gained or lost dialogue in the show.

 ![](Share_of_dialogue.png)